-In regard to custody agreements, a complete legal document must be uploaded to ePACT.
+In regard to custody agreements, a complete legal document must be filed with staff.
 Staff will adhere to the custody pick-up schedule per the document provided.
 Any changes/updates to the agreement must be made in writing with a minimum of twenty-four hours' notice including both parents' signatures to confirm both parties' agreement.